 Prestwich Marauders FC was formed in 1972 to provide football, primarily for young boys from the Prestwich and Whitefield area.
 Today the Marauders has over 200 members both boys and girls aged between 5 and 16.
 We now extend well beyond Prestwich and Whitefield.

-8:00 pm Committee Meeting @ Prestwich Conservative Club
+8:00 pm Marauders AGM @ Prestwich Conservative Club